woodruffw/et/README.md

 **IMPORTANT**: Many binary size reduction methods are not applied by default during *nix builds due to the wide variety of utilities/flags that provide that functionality on different systems.
 For example, standard symbol stripping (-s) is not applied because OS X no longer uses (-s) to strip symbols.
 To add your own size-optimization flags, either edit the makefile or feed them in by assigning to `LDFLAGS_NIX` while calling `make`.
+In addition, on Windows, you can try using a third-party tool like [UPX](http://upx.sourceforge.net/) to further reduce executable size.

 #### On *nix systems (Linux, BSD, OS X):
 ```bash